Skip to content

 Installing Python Packages

-We recommended you use Conda environments to install and manage your Python packages as above.
+We recommended you use Conda or uv to install and manage your Python packages as above.

 Alternatively, Cray Python is available as a pre-installed module.
 It can be accessed as follows: